The Daily Dose/Saturday, April 6, 2024

 Writing worth reading.
 Usually.

-The Diary of a Nobody – Sparrow gets some quality time with the cat.
+The Diary of a Nobody – Sparrow has the latest from the hotel’s Information Technology desk.
 Today’s Diary.

 ———